 Now comes the time for creating your References page.
 Reference citation a bit different than the parenthetical citations.
 You can list all the authors unless you have more than seven.
 In addition to the last name, you’ll include the first and middle initial and separate the names by commas.

-Less Than Seven Authors
+Fewer Than Seven Authors

 More Than Seven Authors